Parsa-Sedigh/nana-devsecops/notes/section-3.md

 NOTE: We want to shift security checks as early as possible in the developer workflow.

 ## xx-5 - False Positives & Fixing Security Vulnerabilities
+- False positive: The tool thinks there's a problem, but really it is not.
+- False negative: the tool doesn't catch the problem.

+We don't want to fail the build in gitleaks job because of false-positives, so add `allow_failure: true` in the ci.

+To set pipeline ci/cd vars, go to settings>ci/cd>variables.

+When you leak some secret and later find out about it, quickly change that secret and make sure to not leak it again by removing it completely.

+## xx-6 - Integrate SAST Scans in Release Pipeline
+We scanned the code for hard-coded credentials, but is the code itself secure?

+We validate the code for security vulnerabilities using SAST(static application security testing).

+Nodejs has njsscan tool.

+Whenever gitlab starts a job, it mounts the entire application folder to the entrypoint of the container used for executing the job.

+We can fail the build based on severity of security issues.

+Oftentimes we wanna combine multiple tools for security scanning to make sure we don't miss any issues.